Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/species-selector/species-homepage.md

 'On'

-When 'Use' is selected, this species will appear for use in all the apps.
+If you select 'Use' the species genome will appear for use in all the apps.

 'Off'

-If you select 'Don't use' the species genome will be disabled in other apps, but will still appear in your list of species genomes in the Species selector.
+If you select 'Don't use' the species genome will be disabled in all other apps, but will still appear in your list of species genomes in the Species selector.

 ## How to remove a species genome